 Q's magnificent design will become an iconic marker in the evolving Arts District centered at the corner of Queen Street and Goudies Lane in downtown Kitchener.

 At 26 storeys and flanked by the dining, shopping and commercial spaces of Garment Street, this new development will offer an urban lifestyle unlike anything else in Kitchener.

 Status: Under Construction / Sold Out!

 With its impressive height reaching 31 storeys, Charlie West Condos will stand tall and handsome next to Kitchener's Innovation District, overlooking Victoria Park.

-Status: Under Construction / 90% Sold
+Status: Under Construction / SOLD OUT!

 With its stunning streetscape, ONE HUNDRED will elevate the urban experience for residents wanting to live in the Innovation District.